 Tips From The Trade: Which Direction Should You Install Your Ceramic Floor Tile?

-August 10, 2017You've spent hours looking at tile.
+You've spent hours looking at tile.
 You've studied the color, shape, and material.
 And now, just when you thought you had finally considered all the options and landed on the perfect tile selection, you're left with one final question: What pattern will you use to install your tile?

-The fact is, there are several options that can really enhance the look of your tile and make a huge impact on your overall design.
+The fact is, several options can really enhance the look of your tile and make a huge impact on your overall design.
 Here, we discuss these different installation patterns and explain how you can make the most out of your tile selection.
 We also provide some tips to help you avoid common mistakes along the way.

-Featured: Beige Napa Ceramic Tile
+msi-napa-ceramic-tile-flooring-for-spa-bathroom-minBeige Napa Ceramic Tile

 Tile installation patterns are a great way to accentuate your tile choice and add a custom look to your home.
 Even the most unassuming white tile can get a boost from an interesting pattern.
 There are many designs to choose from, but these are the most popular:

 Straight Lay: With a straight lay pattern, tile is laid one after another in a straight grid pattern, with corners matching up, and grout applied in intersecting lines.
-This basic design gives a clean look and may work well to tone down heavily patterned tiles or compliment high-shine ultra modern tiles that call for a sleek display.
+This basic design gives a clean look and may work well to tone down heavily patterned tiles or compliment high-shine ultra-modern tiles that call for a sleek display.

-Featured: Cafe Sygma Wood Look Tile
+msi-mercury-wood-look-tile-dining-room-flooring-minMercury Wood Look Tile

 Running Bond: A running bond or brick lay pattern creates staggered grout lines by lining each tile up at the center of the tile above and below it.
-This pattern is a very popular look for tile backsplashes and shower surrounds, and can make a relatively simple and inexpensive ceramic tile look like a million bucks.
+This pattern is a very popular look for tile backsplashes and shower surrounds and can make a relatively simple and inexpensive ceramic tile look like a million bucks.

-Running bond is also great for camouflaging imperfections such as crooked walls, because the offset grout lines focus the eye on the overall pattern rather than on individual tiles or small flaws within the space.
+Running bond is also great for camouflaging imperfections, such as crooked walls, because the offset grout lines focus the eye on the overall pattern rather than on individual tiles or small flaws within the space.
 For maximum efficiency, lay out your pattern before you start, and be sure to use tile spacers to ensure consistent spacing between each tile.

 Checkerboard: The checkerboard pattern uses two different colored tiles in an alternating straight or diagonal pattern to create a bold, dramatic statement.
 Often seen with classic black and white marble tiles, this pattern can also be used with colored tiles for a unique and daring design.